Member Spotlight - Tiffany Grant

 Where were you born and raised?

-Where did you go to college and/or complete an intership?
+Where did you go to college and/or complete an internship?

-I received a Bachelor of Science degree in Biology from East Central University, “Once a Tiger, Always a Tiger,” and I completed my Master of Arts in Dietetics and my internship through the University of Oklahoma.
+I received my Bachelor of Science degree in Biology from East Central University and my Master of Arts degree in Dietetics from the University of Oklahoma.
+I also completed my internship through the University of Oklahoma.

 Besides your profession, what are your hobbies?